 That makes combat more immersive and true to life, allowing you to get lost entirely in the fantasy world of TERA.

 Being an MMORPG also brings the multiplayer and PvP aspect to the gaming zone.
 The player has to choose between 7 races and over 12 classes of characters, and each one has its benefits and drawbacks on the battlefield.

 Why Play This:

-TERA is a game similar to WoW but touches upon a more immersive (and admittedly difficult) style of combat.
+TERA is a game similar to WoW but touches upon a more immersive (and admittedly difficult) combat style.
 For this reason, it has gained notoriety in recent years.

-You still get to experiment with different races and explore more regions than WoW would allow.
-It makes the game a sort of ‘expansion’ to the Warcraft environment.
+You can still experiment with different races and explore more regions than WoW would allow.
+It makes the game an ‘expansion’ to the Warcraft environment.
 It’s a great game with smooth dynamics.
-And the best part is that it’s free-to-play.
+And the best part is that it’s free to play.

-If you prefer auto-aiming and macro strategies, then this game isn’t for you.
+This game isn’t for you if you prefer auto-aiming and macro strategies.
 It may be too difficult for a newbie.

 3. Age of Conan

 Take a break from the fantasy worlds of WoW with the Age of Conan.
 Developed and released in 2008, the Age of Conan is set in the functional Hyborian Age.
 Fantastical Characters and monsters intersect with the real world, and you get to choose from four races.

 Age of Conan is a free-to-play online RPG that combines the real world with aspects of fiction.
 Since the setting is more or less true to the real world, its gaming world is easier to imagine.
 It provides a unique kind of immersion that WoW cannot bring.